klamike/CSMNIST/README.md

 ## Usage

-Here's a basic example of how to use CSMNIST to generate sequenecs of length 5 where each digit can only appear once:
+This section contains a few usage examples.
+The first example makes use of a custom solver for generating sequences of fixed length where all digits are different:

 ```python
 from csmnist import CSMNISTDataset, AllDifferentGenerator